 I don’t know how other men feel about their wallets.
 It’s one of those things we never talk about to each other.
 As for me, I feel ripped off if I spend more than $20 on a wallet, regardless of how cool it looks or how functional it is.

 In the last 35 years, I’d venture to guess that I’ve owned maybe six wallets, including the one I’m using now.
 I’ll use a wallet until it starts falling apart at the seams, regardless of what it’s made of.
 Regular or trifold, the style makes no difference to me.
-After all, I’m only going to look at when I’m either taking something out of it or putting something in it and that doesn’t happen very often.
+After all, I’m only going to look at when I’m either taking something out of it or putting something in it, and that doesn’t happen very often.

 I’ve owned exactly two messenger bags, including the one I’m using now.
 The first one I bought, in 2015, was actually too small for what I needed it for.
 I gave it away just before buying a larger one.
 In the Philippines, I have to carry a roll of toilet paper in it.
-I prefer washing but some places that actually have personal hygiene rooms don’t offer any other way, and they’re always out of toilet paper.
+I prefer washing, and some places that actually have personal hygiene rooms don’t offer any other way, and they’re always out of toilet paper.

 A messenger bag serves other purposes for me, like holding my cell phone, my bank savings passbook, my United States passport and my wallet.
-I don’t like putting things in my pockets, especially my back pockets when I’m in place where it really isn’t safe to do so.
+I don’t like putting things in my pockets, especially my back pockets, when I’m in a place where it really isn’t safe to do so.
 The point is, my messenger back is purely functional.

 Back in 2009, Josie told me one of her Coach handbags cost over $300 (once the sales tax was included).
 After that, I just had to go visit the website to find out what was so great about Coach handbags that compelled her to spend that much on one.
 I’m sorry, but I wasn’t impressed.